MarcoLoc95/ALMB/book/some_content/chap6_1.md

 Converging lenses as Fourier transformers
 ---
 When referring to physics-oriented resources, you might come across the statement that "a positive lens performs a Fourier transform of the object in its focus".
 Without further explanation, this statement might sound nonsensical, especially after having studied ray optics.
 The statement is indeed true, but it deserves a better clarification.

-Like we have said regarding the Fraunhofer regime,
+As we have just said regarding the Fraunhofer regime, the Fourier transform forms in the far field.
+In practice, this can mean meters and meters away from the diffracting object, with the drawback of a decreasing intensity of the image the farther from the source.